 For most of my travels, the answer would have been no. Lately, though, I’ve really started to miss having my own kitchen.
-I want a powerful blender and a sharp knife and an ice cream maker.
+I want a powerful blender and an ice cream maker.
 I love cooking and while it’s fun and interesting to be creative in other people’s kitchens, I’m also looking forward to having a home base where I can create my own little nest of necessities.

 Do you have any hobbies that require you to carry extra stuff?
 If so, what and how do you manage?